vincentchachere/osticket-prereqs/README.md

 # osTicket - Prerequisites and Installation

-In this lab, we set up the osTicket helpdesk system by completing its prerequisites and installation.
-Using tools like Microsoft Azure, IIS, and Remote Desktop, we prepare a virtual environment, configure necessary components, and install osTicket step-by-step.
+In this lab, we set up the osTicket helpdesk ticketing system by completing the prerequisites and installation process.
+Using tools such as Microsoft Azure, IIS, and Remote Desktop, we prepare a virtual environment, configure essential components like the web server and database, and guide you through a step-by-step installation of osTicket, ensuring all dependencies are properly addressed for a functional setup.

 ## Environments and Technologies Used